A Campaign to Make Listening Safe for All

-• 50% listen to unsafe levels of sound through personal audio devices (ex. smartphone)
+• 50% listen to unsafe levels of sound through personal audio devices (ex. smartphones)

-• 40% are exposed to potentially damaging levels of sound at nightclubs, bars, and sporting events
+• 40% are exposed to potentially damaging levels of sound due to recreational exposure to loud sounds at nightclubs, bars, and sporting events

-WHO has launched a campaign, Make Listening Safe, to bring needed attention to this significant risk to hearing health.
-Key points of this campaign to make listening safe for all include: understanding noise induced hearing loss as well as knowing what you can do to lower the risk!
+WHO has launched a campaign, Make Listening Safe, to bring attention to the significant risk to hearing health.
+Key points of this campaign to make listening safe for all include: understanding noise induced hearing loss as well as knowing what you can do to lower the risk for hearing loss due to unsafe listening practices!

 Noise Induced Hearing Loss

 Hearing loss is a pervasive chronic health condition that millions of people navigate.
-There are several factors that can contribute to impaired hearing including: existing medical conditions, genetic history, aging, and exposure to loud noise.
-Noise induced hearing loss is the result of absorbing harmful levels of noise.
-Sound is measured in units referred to as decibels and noise above 85 decibels is considered potentially dangerous for our hearing.
+There are several factors that can contribute to impaired hearing, including existing medical conditions, genetic history, aging, and exposure to loud sound.
+Noise-induced hearing loss is the result of absorbing harmful levels of noise.
+Sound is measured in units referred to as decibels, and noise above 85 decibel levels is considered potentially dangerous for our hearing.

 • 0 dB: near total silence